MicrosoftDocs/bot-docs.pt-br/articles/v4sdk/bot-builder-howto-v4-storage.md

 using System.Linq;
 using System.Threading;

+// Represents a bot saves and echoes back user input. public class EchoBot : ActivityHandler
+{
    // Create local Memory Storage. private static readonly MemoryStorage _myStorage = new MemoryStorage();

    // Create cancellation token (used by Async Write operation). public CancellationToken cancellationToken { get; private set; }

    // Class for storing a log of utterances (text of messages) as a list. public class UtteranceLog : IStoreItem
    {
       // A list of things that users have said to the bot public List<string> UtteranceList { get; } = new List<string>();

       // The number of conversational turns that have occurred
       public int TurnNumber { get; set; } = 0;

       // Create concurrency control where this is used. public string ETag { get; set; } = "*";
    }

-// Every Conversation turn for our Bot calls this method. public async Task OnTurnAsync(ITurnContext turnContext, CancellationToken cancellationToken = default(CancellationToken)) {
-   if (turnContext.Activity.Type == ActivityTypes.Message)
+   // Echo back user input.
+   protected override async Task OnMessageActivityAsync(ITurnContext<IMessageActivity> turnContext, CancellationToken cancellationToken)
    {
-      // Replace the two lines of code from original MyBot code with the following:

       // preserve user input.
       var utterance = turnContext.Activity.Text;
       // make empty local logitems list.